 About Me

-Research Interests: I am interested in the gravitational dynamics of bodies in orbit
+Research Interests: I am primarily interested in gravitational dynamics involving

-eccentric disks in various astrophysical contexts including stars around supermassive black
+eccentric disks in various astrophysical contexts including nuclear star clusters around

-holes and planetesimals around white dwarfs.
-I also work with
+supermassive black holes and planetesimal debris disks around white dwarfs.
+I work with

-Dr. Smadar Naoz on stellar dynamics related to
+Prof. Smadar Naoz on the stellar dynamics of the

-the Milky Way Galactic Center.
-Previously, I worked with
+S-stars and clockwise disk stars near the Milky Way Galactic Center.
+I have also recently

 models for changing-look quasars.